MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/servicebus.md

         break
 ```

-## Service Bus Topics and Subscriptions
+## Service Bus topics and subscriptions

-Service Bus topics and subscriptions are an abstraction on top of Service Bus Queues that provide a one-to-many form of communication, in a publish/subscribe pattern.
+Service Bus topics and subscriptions are an abstraction on top of Service Bus queues that provide a one-to-many form of communication, in a publish/subscribe pattern.
 Messages are sent to a topic and delivered to one or more associated subscriptions, which is useful for scaling to large numbers of recipients.

 ### Create topic
 This creates a new topic within the Service Bus namespace.
 If a topic of the same name already exists an error will be raised.